"You got to live it. No regrets!"

 ‘Moving to Belgium was a proper nightmare at the beginning.
 I had a bit of a problem with Wellington; two weeks before my departure, they told me there was no money for my salary.
 They actually gave me a no. But I turned it into a yes. (smiles)

 ‘I was literally so determined to come that I begged.
 They allowed me to come but I had to work my butt off.
-I never gave up on the dream of playing hockey.
+I never gave up on the dream of playing field hockey and Indoor hockey.
 So I was coaching, playing and traveling the world with the Canadian team.
 For three years I was flying up and down until my coach decided that I couldn’t play in Europe anymore if I wanted to be part of the national team.
 That’s where my international career stopped.
 In the meantime, I kept training super hard.

 ‘Because I have the English nationality, I subscribed for the trials in England.
 These five weeks went so well, that they asked me to join the centralized squad.
 But that meant me moving to live in England, and I really wanted to stay in Belgium.
 Because I really love Belgium.
 I was really struggling with the decision.
 In the end, the coach got a heart-attack.
 And no, I didn’t have anything to do with that. (laughs) I never heard anything since, and I left it at that.